What's real, what's fake this week in hoops

 Sure, Kansas is a great team even when Azubuike -- whom Bill Self hopes to have back for conference play -- is sidelined.
 But his influence is tangible.

-Gonzaga is missing a key big man, too, with Killian Tillie, the 6-foot-10 forward who made 48 percent of his 3-pointers last season, recovering from an ankle injury.
+Gonzaga is missing a key big man, too, as Killian Tillie, the 6-foot-10 forward who made 48 percent of his 3-pointers last season, recovers from an ankle injury.
 His presence forces opponents to alter defensive schemes because he's a verified threat from the perimeter.
 The Bulldogs could have used Tillie, who might return in the coming weeks, against Tennessee on Saturday.

 In the ACC, Virginia is more vulnerable without freshman guard Kihei Clark, who is averaging 2.9 assists per game.
 He's out indefinitely after undergoing Monday surgery to correct a wrist injury suffered in a recent game against Morgan State.
 Florida State is without last year's leading scorer, Phil Cofer, who could return soon after missing the first portion of the season with a foot injury.

-In the Big 12, Iowa State, which was dominated by Iowa last week, should have Lindell Wigginton (13.0 PPG, 3.0 APG) and Solomon Young (7.2 PPG, 5.9 RPG in 2017-18) back soon.
-Five-star freshman Louis King scored 11 points on Saturday in a win over the Omaha Mavericks, his first live action in nearly a year after he suffered a serious knee injury during his senior season of prep basketball.
+Five-star freshman Louis King scored 11 points for Oregon on Saturday in a win over the Omaha Mavericks, his first live action in nearly a year after he suffered a serious knee injury during his senior season of prep basketball.

 The good news for all of these teams is that these players will return soon, which should enhance their short-handed rosters in their respective pursuits of conference crowns and NCAA tournament berths.